Regarding Non-traumatic procedures

 Potential patients can contact us by phone or by filling out the online patient form on our web site.
 A patient advocate will answer any questions.
-Patients can fax in their written MRI reports for a free review by one of our medical staff.
 Back Institute medical staff will determine if you are a candidate for a Non-Traumatic Discectomy or another procedure.
 Back Institute offers a comprehensive analysis of the spine and our center treats all spine problems.
-We treat spinal conditions with the best procedure done in the least invasive way possible anywhere in the world
+We treat spinal conditions with the best procedure done in the least invasive way possible anywhere in the world.

 - Am I a candidate for a Non-Traumatic spine procedure if I have already had an open operation that didn't work?

 Yes, many spine problems can still be corrected following a failed surgery or can be redone using a non-traumatic method.
 Sometimes patients injure discs at different levels than what was treated in a previous operation.
 Non-Traumatic spine procedures will not create more instability in the spine and will not create more scar tissue, unlike an open revision surgery.

 - What are the risks of your Non-Traumatic procedures?